Video games in South Africa: Game development

 The country has produced over 60 domestic game development studios such as Free Lives, Celestial Games, 24 Bit Games and Luma Arcade; with the majority them being micro-enterprises that employ less than five people; only six of these studios employ more than ten people.
 Most studios are based in or around the cities of Cape Town and Johannesburg.

 Over 90% of South African game development studios report using the Unity game development engine.

 Industry challenges

 A lack of local investment and government support in addition to a shortage of game development skills have been identified as key challenges for the industry.
 Other important challenges include inflexible currency exchange regulations and onerous registration requirements imposed by the South African Films and Publications Board.
 Since 2016 the Departments of Sports, Art and Culture and Department of Trade and Industry have been discussing which department will take the authority of handling the rights of game developers thereby creating uncertainty within the industry of whom to talk to in government.
 Due to the difficulties of doing business as a game developer in the country over 80% of game development studios tend to relocate overseas once they become established.

-Notable South African games
+South African games

 Notable video games developed in South Africa include: